The Daughter of Doctor Moreau

-The Daughter of Doctor Moreau is a 2022 novel by Silvia Moreno-Garcia.
+The Daughter of Doctor Moreau is a 2022 novel by Mexican-Canadian writer Silvia Moreno-Garcia.
 It is loosely based on H. G. Wells's The Island of Doctor Moreau (1896).
 The novel received mixed reviews, with critics noting its exploration of feminism and colonialism.
 The novel was a finalist for the 2023 Hugo Award for Best Novel and 2023 Locus Award for Best Science Fiction Novel.

 Plot

 In 1871, Carlota Moreau lives with her father, Dr. Moreau, at the hacienda Yaxaktun.
 She has a chronic illness and requires weekly treatments to stay healthy.
 Dr. Moreau's experiments involve the creation of human-animal hybrids.
 Carlota spends much of her time with two hybrids named Cachito and Lupe, as well as the mayordomo Montgomery.

 By 1877, Moreau's financial situation is precarious.
-The hacienda's owner, Hernando Izalde, is losing faith that Moreau's research is a good investment.
+The hacienda's owner, Hernando Lizalde, is losing faith that Moreau's research is a good investment.
 Hernando's son Eduardo visits Yaxaktun with his cousin Isidro.
 After a brief courtship, Eduardo proposes to Carlota.
 Moreau approves, hoping that this will secure his finances.
 Isidro disapproves, and sends Montgomery to tell Hernando.

 Hernando arrives to prevent the marriage.
 Carlota strikes Hernando; she grows claws and hisses at him.
 Hernando fires Moreau and tells him to vacate the hacienda.
-Montgomery forces the three Izalde men to leave at gunpoint, but they promise to return with more men.
+Montgomery forces the three Lizalde men to leave at gunpoint, but they promise to return with more men.
 Moreau reveals that Carlota is a hybrid.
 She does not truly need her weekly injections; he has been drugging her in order to keep her docile and to keep her jaguar traits submerged.
 Carlota angrily shoves Moreau, injuring him.

 Carlota releases the hybrids; most of them choose to seek shelter with nearby Mayan rebels.
-The Izaldes return.
+The Lizaldes return.
 Eduardo promises that he will still take Carlota as his mistress, but she rejects him.
 Montgomery and Lupe assist the other hybrids in escaping, then return for a final confrontation.
 Isidro, Dr. Moreau, and Hernando are all killed.
 In her anger, Carlota's jaguar traits emerge; she and Montgomery work together to kill Eduardo.

 Montgomery and Carlota blame all of the deaths on rebels.
 With her inheritance, Carlota promises to build a safe home for the surviving hybrids.
 Montgomery leaves to search for them, but promises to return.